joomla/coding-standards/manual/en-US/coding-standards/chapters/scss.md

 // Good - use dashes
 .compound-class-name {…}

+// Good - uses camelCase
+.compoundClassName {…}

 // Bad - uses underscores
 .compound_class_name {…}

-// Bad - uses camelCase
-.compoundClassName {…}

 // Bad - does not use seperators
 .compoundclassname {…}